-ABOUT ME: I am a researcher and lecturer at Mälardalen University in Västerås, Sweden, primarily affiliated with the Software Testing Laboratory and the Formal Modelling and Analysis groups at the Department of Networked and Embedded Systems.
+ABOUT ME: I am a researcher and lecturer at Mälardalen University in Västerås, Sweden.
+I am primarily affiliated with the Software Testing Laboratory and the Formal Modelling and Analysis groups at the Department of Networked and Embedded Systems.
 A native of Bucharest, I earned an Engineer's degree from the Polytechnic University of Bucharest in 2009 and a PhD from Mälardalen University in 2016.

-I advise bachelor and master’s theses in all areas that I actively conduct research in:
+SUPERVISION: I advise bachelor's and master’s theses in all areas in which I actively conduct research.

 PODCAST: Listen to my podcast on software engineering called Testing Habits.
 These are conversations about software testing and software engineering.